Xorcode/xorcode.com/source/_posts/2013-01-09-performance-tune-apache-2x.md

 Help determine your Apache `ServerLimit` and `MaxClients` for your specific server configuration.

-Oftentimes when we fire up a new AWS instance we have it configured as a t1.micro instance.
+Oftentimes when we fire up a new AWS instance we use the t1.micro type.
 The default Apache configuration does not take this into account.
-The t1.micro instances also come without a swap partition which may cause your instance to run out of RAM.
-If you are running an instance of MySQL or memcached on the same server, you will sooner or later notice that MySQL has stopped responding because the operating system killed it.
+The t1.micro instances also come without a swap partition which may cause trouble once your instance run out of RAM.
+If you are running MySQL or memcached on the same server you will sooner or later notice that MySQL has stopped responding because the operating system killed it.

-The following simple script to determine your Apache `ServerLimit` and `MaxClients`:
+Use the following simple script to determine your Apache `ServerLimit` and `MaxClients`:

 {% gist 4496984/check-apache-instances.sh %}